* Finance minister mulls selling non-core assets

 By Olivia Kumwenda-Mtambo and Mfuneko Toyana

-JOHANNESBURG, July 13 (Reuters) - South Africa's finance minister laid out an ambitious 14-point programme on Thursday to wrench the economy out of recession that included the sale of non-core assets and partial privatisation of state-owned firms.
+JOHANNESBURG, July 13 (Reuters) - South Africa's finance minister laid out an ambitious 14-point program on Thursday to wrench the economy out of recession that included the sale of non-core assets and partial privatization of state-owned firms.

-The plans to stimulate growth in the continent's most industrialised economy appear to represent an ideological shift by the ruling African National Congress, whose political alliance with the unions has tended to make privatisation a dirty word.
+The plans to stimulate growth in the continent's most industrialized economy appear to represent an ideological shift by the ruling African National Congress, whose political alliance with the unions has tended to make privatization a dirty word.

 But despite the opposition the plans are likely to face, Zuma's government has to take action as the economy slid into recession for the first time since 2009 in the first quarter and is facing high unemployment and credit ratings downgrades.